pvsone/opa-ext-authz/kuma/kubernetes/README.md

 ## Prerequisites

-A Kubernetes cluster with Kuma [installed](https://kuma.io/docs/1.0.3/installation/kubernetes/)
+A Kubernetes cluster with Kuma [installed](https://kuma.io/docs/1.0.6/installation/kubernetes/)

-_This tutorial has been tested with Kubernetes 1.18.9 and Kuma 1.0.3_
+_This tutorial has been tested with Kuma 1.0.6_

 ## Steps

 ### 1. Start Minikube

+[Install](https://kuma.io/docs/1.0.6/installation/kubernetes/) the Kuma Control Plane (if not already installed)

 ### 2. Create the `kuma-opa-demo` namespace with kuma sidecar-injection enabled